 There will be milk, butter and eggs in the fridge, and your welcome hamper will include homemade and locally produced treats.

 I provide kitchen basics such as some flour, oil, condiments, washing-up liquid, dishwasher tablets, laundry liquid, loo roll, kitchen roll, cleaning products and cloths etc., and there will be shampoo and shower gel in the bathroom.
 You just need to bring your food!
 I am usually on-hand too, should you need something.

 There are two bedrooms, the twin room being accessed through the main bedroom, making this an ideal arrangement for families with children.
 In the twin room there is a proper wooden cot in addition to two single beds.
 The main bedroom has a king-size double bed.
 Linens are all new and of excellent quality and beds will be made up for you on arrival.

 Outside, there is an enclosed courtyard for the Brew House, with its own entrance gate.
 It is completely safe for children, and a wonderful sun-trap!
 There is an outside table with four chairs, as well as a garden bench.

 There is a BBQ for your use too.

 We have a selection of ride-on and outside toys for young children.
 You are also welcome to make use of the area of grass and trees at the front of the house, close to the Brew House parking area.
 We keep our main front gate closed, so again, this area is safe for young children.
 The rest of the gardens at Knighton Farmhouse are private, but Ali will happily show you around if this would interest you.
-We opened the gardens for the NGS (National Garden Scheme) Open Gardens in June 2019, and intend to open it again in alternate years.
+We opened the gardens for the NGS (National Garden Scheme) Open Gardens in June 2021, and usually open them in alternate years.